 - The table is situated over the knee.

 - It is the part of a machine which holds the workpiece while machining.

-- It is made by cast iron and has T slot cut over it.
+- This is made by cast iron and has T slot cut over it.

-- It provides vertical motion by moving the knee up and down.
+- This provides vertical motion by moving the knee up and down.

 - It provides horizontal motion by the feed screw.

-- It provides a horizontal (transverse) motion by moving the saddle.
+- This provides a horizontal (transverse) motion by moving the saddle.

 - The overarm is used to fastened arbor support.

 - It may consist of one or two cylindrical bars which slide through the holes in the column.